Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 :Big smile:

 “Still… won’t you get lonely?
 All by yourself, spread out over a whole galaxy, waiting to defend us from threats that may never come?
 I mean, you’re going to outlive me.
 Dataforms can exist indefinitely, you might outlive the entire human race.
-Your memories---the archive you carry---might go on to be the last human being in existence.”
+Your memories - the archive you carry - might go on to be the last human being in existence.”

 :Sad face: